Wounded Willy & Damaged Debbie

 -01WillyMetallic fragment in orbitRNone

--02WillyMultiple fragments lower faceN/ANone
+-02WillyMultiple fragments in lower faceN/ANone

--03WillyStep deformity of intraorbital rimLBruise
+-03WillyStep deformity of intraorbital rimLNone

--04WillySeparated fracture of frontal zygomatic sutureLSwelling
+-04WillySeparated fracture of frontal zygomatic sutureLNone

 -05WillyMetallic foreign body over skullN/ANone

--06WillyMandible fracture with missing boneN/AOpen Wound
+-06WillyMandible fracture with missing boneN/AOpen wound

 -09DebbieCloudy maxillary sinusLNone

--10DebbieFracture of nasal bones with mild displacementN/ABullet or Foreign Body Hole
+-10DebbieFracture of nasal bones with mild displacementN/ANone

--12WillyDisplacement fracture of mandibular condyleRSwelling
+-12WillyDisplacement fracture of mandibular condyle & coronoid processL/RNone

 -16WillyFracture of lateral ribs 6 & 7RNone